TorsionFree/ronghan/doc/DSNote.md

 # Week6
 [Week6](DSWeek6.pdf)
 In this week, we learned the proof of Howe-Moore vanishing theorem for matrix coefficients of unitary representations of SL(n, R).
-As a appli- cation, this note presents how this is applied to the problem of counting lattice points in hyperbolic plane.
+As a application, this note presents how this is applied to the problem of counting lattice points in hyperbolic plane.

 # Week7
 [Week7](DSWeek7.pdf)